dguillaume24/Dashboard--Sales-performances-/README.md

 | Sum       | 1,131,591,720.00 | 37,873.00 | 17,536.00   | 1,799,876,538.00 |
 ```

-You can copy these tables directly into your Markdown file, and they will be properly formatted as tables.
+You can copy these tables directly into your Markdown file, and they should display correctly as tables in your GitHub README.
 If you need any further assistance or additional analysis, feel free to ask!